 What to Eat & Drink

 Japan has seen a steep increase in tourism during the past few years (close to 32 million people visited the country in 2018), and Tokyo is one of the top destinations for those making the trip.
 Home to centuries of rich history, a world-renowned food scene, and diverse collection of neighborhoods to explore, it’s no wonder this metropolis is on travelers’ radar.
-And the 2020 Olympics are likely to draw the interest of even more people across the globe.
 Use this guide to plan your ultimate trip to this bucket list destination.